Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-04-11-OpenJDK_Contribution.md

 ---

 ### What is OpenJDK?
-Every Java Developer is using OpenJDK, this is most impactful project for Java Developers.
-OpenJDK is the open-source Java SE implementation where Oracle is biggest contributor along with other companies Red Hat, SAP, Google, BellSoft etc.
+Every Java Developer is using OpenJDK.
+This makes OpenJDK the most impactful project for Java Developers.
+OpenJDK is the open-source Java SE implementation.
+Oracle is the biggest contributor.
+But many other companies are part of the project, like Red Hat, SAP, Google, BellSoft and many more.

 <!--
 ### Why is this difficult to contribute in OpenJDK ?